airbytehq/airbyte/docs/using-airbyte/schema-change-management.md

 1. In the Airbyte UI, click **Connections**.
 Select a connection and navigate to the **Schema** tab.
 If schema changes have been detected, you'll see a red "i" icon next to the `Schema` tab.

 2. Click the stream to open the field details for that stream.
 Ensure your cursor and primary key are selected.
-Changes are automatically saved as soon as the fields are selected.

-5. Exit the field selection pane and click **Save changes** to ensure the schema changes are applied to the next sync.
+3. Exit the field selection pane and click **Save changes** to ensure the schema changes are applied to the next sync.
 You will be prompted to refresh or clear the affected streams so that Airbyte can ensure future syncs are successful.
 Airbyte highly recommends refreshing or clearing streams and sync all historical data again.

 ## Backfill new or renamed columns connection setting